-The Methodist Hospital Joint & Spine Pavilion will be staffed by specially-trained
+The USC Arcadia Hospital Joint & Spine Pavilion will be staffed by specially-trained

 nurses and therapists and, will provide a wellness-based approach to care

 and recovery.
-Currently, physicians at Methodist Hospital provide a full
+Currently, physicians at USC Arcadia Hospital provide a full

 range of orthopedic care, including total joint replacement, spine surgery,